-Integration is one of the most critical aspects of an M&A to achieve the transaction's desired synergies and value-creation potential.
-Therefore, acquirers must focus on integration to do well in M&A. In this article, Cara Bibbiani, Senior Director, Corporate Development, M&A Integration at Hewlett Packard Enterprise, discusses how to perform better M&A Integration.
+The integration stage of the deal lifecycle is when teams can achieve a transaction's desired synergies.
+Even though integration starts post-close, integration planning should begin much earlier in the deal process.
+In this article, Cara Bibbiani, Senior Director, Corporate Development, M&A Integration at Hewlett Packard Enterprise, discusses how to efficiently execute M&A Integration.

-"You have to have a culture of continuous improvement.
-Feedback is a gift, and you should always be seeking and sharing feedback." - Cara Bibbiani
+"You must have a culture of continuous improvement at your company.
+Understand that feedback is a gift, and you should always be seeking and sharing feedback." - Cara Bibbiani

-To execute better, the integration team must work closely with the deal team.
-Both teams must work side by side and learn from each other.
-During deals, the deal team must involve the integration team early in the process to understand the strategic rationale of each deal.
+In order to reach maximum value-creation, the integration team must work closely with the deal team.
+Both teams must work side-by-side and learn from each other.
+During deals, the deal team must involve the integration team early in the process and explain each deal’s strategic rationale.

-Conversely, by working together, the deal team will learn all the integration learnings from past experiences and build on those as they look for future deals.
-Therefore, each company must be deliberate in aligning closely with both teams to ensure deal success.
+Conversely, by working together, the deal team will learn how integration has gone in the past and build on those past experiences as they look for future deals.
+Therefore, the integration and deal teams from both sides must communicate with the buyer and the seller, and each other.

 Over at HP, they have a weekly meeting where both teams are present.
 The deal team talks about their prospects while the integration team discusses their current integration activities.